-Lightroom has a super-user-friendly book feature that not only allows you to create photo books quickly in Lightroom, but you can also export them to the web to either print through Blurb, or download the PDF from Blurb to print on your own.
+The Lightroom Book Module is a super-user-friendly feature you can use to create photo books quickly in Lightroom.
+After you create your photo book, you can export it to the web, to print through photo book printers like Blurb, or download the PDF to print on your own.

-Below are a few tips and tricks for creating a great photo book in Lightroom.
+Here are some tips and trick for using the Lightroom Book Module to create a great photo book in Lightroom!

-I am a fine art photographer who specializes in complete fiction/storytelling!
-So, my photo books tend to be quirky and erratic, but with an overall clean and simple layout.
+I shoot fine art photography and I specialize in complete fiction/storytelling, so my photo books tend to be quirky, but with an overall clean and simple layout.
 If you are a wedding photographer, consider using something clean, classic and simple.
 Or, if your photos are documentary, you may want to add more text – this is totally up to you, and we will look at ways of doing this later on in this tutorial.

-To create a cover using a photo, simply drag the image from your catalogue onto the cell labeled cover.
-You can choose to use a full bleed (that means your image will cover the entire front cover), or you can create a border around your image.
+To create a cover using a photo, simply drag the image from your Lightroom catalog onto the cell labeled "cover".
+You can choose to use a full bleed (which means your image will cover the entire front cover), or you can create a border around your image.
 In order to add a border, under the Cell module, increase the Padding Amount until you are happy with the size of the border.

 Under the Guides panel, be sure that Page Bleed, Text Safe Area, and Photo Cells are checked.
 This will ensure that you do not place any important information outside of these boundaries, which can result in those areas not being printed on the book, both on the cover and within the pages of the book.